haitinglejingle/web-programming/movie_annotation/README.txt

 COMP20
 Lab5: Closed Captioning

 The files are index.html and style.css.
+The title has a swimming corgi gif behind it.
+The captions work, but timing is not perfect.

+Jose Lopez helped me by pointing out the Double Rainbow example on github.

 I spent about 2 hours completing the assignment.